Skip to Content

 Change types:

-updatedEvent details changed (time, location, attendees, etc.)
+UpdatedEvent details changed (time, location, attendees, etc.)

-cancelledEvent was cancelled or deleted
+CancelledEvent was cancelled or deleted

 Use cases:

-• Notify when meetings are cancelled
+• Get notified when meetings are cancelled

-• Update your schedule when times change
+• Track when meeting times change

 Multiple triggers